Farewell to the "seven-step marathon" of scientific research. An AI agent is rewriting the way knowledge is produced.

 The changes in the research process start to become apparent here.

-Firstly, the ownership of the process is re - divided.
+First, the ownership of the process is re - divided.
 Tasks that originally needed to be completed step - by - step by humans are integrated into a process that can be taken over by the system as a whole.
-Steps such as retrieval, reading, and organization, which originally highly relied on manual work, no longer require individual intervention but are continuously processed under the same logic.
+Steps such as retrieval, reading, and organization, which originally highly relied on manual labor, no longer require individual intervention but are continuously processed under the same logic.

-A 100 - fold speed engine, the first "generational gap" in research
+100x speed engine, the first "generational gap" in research

 In terms of product capabilities, the first thing Qiewen Academic does is to "decouple" the chain of the traditional research path.
 In the traditional path, there are waiting and switching costs between each step.
-Qiewen Academic brings exponential efficiency improvement.
+Qiewen Academic brings exponential efficiency improvements.

 Meanwhile, the efficiency improvement of Qiewen Academic is based on effectiveness and reliability.
-According to the published data, the accuracy of Qiewen Academic's literature search reaches 93.78%, while the mainstream models are generally around 70%; the accuracy of document layout analysis, formula analysis, and table analysis is all above 90%, which is higher than the industry average.
+According to the published data, the accuracy of Qiewen Academic's literature search reaches 93.78%, while the mainstream models are generally around 70%; the accuracy of document layout analysis, formula analysis, and table analysis are all above 90%, which is higher than the industry average.

 These capabilities do not directly produce conclusions but determine the form in which information enters subsequent processing.
 Variable relationships, experimental structures, and data distributions are disassembled in advance, and reading changes from processing papers one by one to structured reception.

 Especially in the test, the review consistency of Qiewen Academic reaches 22.26%, and the citation authenticity is close to 99.8%.
-The former determines whether information from different sources can be incorporated into the same logical framework, and the latter takes a big step in eliminating the machine hallucinations of generative models.
+The former determines whether information from different sources can be incorporated into the same logical framework, and the latter truly takes a big step in eliminating the machine hallucinations of generative models.

-The entire process does not require manual step - by - step intervention.
+The whole process does not require manual step - by - step intervention.
 Qiewen Academic can automatically generate an experimental path based on existing literature or research gaps identified by the system, autonomously match or find data, complete environment setup, execute experiments, and output results.

 In this sense, it may represent a generational change in research efficiency.

-The research scenario precisely relies on this ability.
+The research scenario precisely depends on this ability.
 Every problem is new.
 Only when the model can quickly establish an understanding of rules in the context does it have the basis to enter the research process.

-According to relevant papers, a small model with only 7 billion parameters (Llama - 3.1 - 8B), after AgentGym - RL training, achieved performance comparable to or even better than GPT - 4o and Claude 3.5 - Sonnet in multiple scenarios.
+According to relevant research papers, a small model with only 7 billion parameters (Llama - 3.1 - 8B), after AgentGym - RL training, achieved performance comparable to or even better than GPT - 4o and Claude 3.5 - Sonnet in multiple scenarios.

 At the same time, during the training process, it assigns higher weights to Tokens related to key capabilities such as reasoning and code, aligning the improvement of capabilities with training indicators.